-To reach point 2 on the map, head to the far end of the field and walk straight across Hackhurst Lane.
+Head to the far end of the field and walk straight across Hackhurst Lane.
 Continue along the narrow path which leads past a cottage on your left and into Piney Copse.
-The notice board here gives more information about the wood and EM Forster.
+The noticeboard here gives more information about the wood and EM Forster.
 Follow the path through the copse and at the far end turn left onto the track called Beggar's Lane.
-It's called Beggar's Lane because pilgrims in medieval times would leave the Pilgrim's Way (close to the current North Downs Way) and follow this lane down to the village where they were bound to be fed by kindly villagers.
+It's called so because pilgrims in medieval times would leave the Pilgrim's Way (close to the current North Downs Way) and follow this lane down to the village where they were bound to be fed by kindly villagers.

-To reach point 3 on the map, follow the lane downhill to the main road (the A25) and turn right, then walk along the road past the trout farm and under the railway bridge and into the hamlet of Gomshall.
+Follow the lane downhill to the main road (A25) and turn right, then walk along the road past the trout farm and under the railway bridge and into the hamlet of Gomshall.

-Walk through Gomshall - there are pubs and tea shops to stop off at along the way.
+Walk through Gomshall – there are pubs and tea-rooms to stop off at along the way.
 Once refreshed, continue along the main road again.
-One hundred metres past the Compasses pub, turn right off the main road into Colekitchen Lane which gradually climbs uphill.
+100 metres past the Compasses pub, turn right off the main road into Colekitchen Lane, which gradually climbs uphill.
 There will be cottages on your left and fields on your right.

 Follow the North Downs Way signs until you reach a surfaced road (marked 7 on the map).
 Walk across this road where the path swings left and continue to follow the North Downs Way signs.
-The North Downs Way here is a path rather than a track; here you'll pass three Second World War pillboxes.
-At several view points along this stretch, you'll see a large beige-coloured farmhouse in the valley below.
+The Way here is a path rather than a track; here you'll pass three Second World War pillboxes.
+At several viewpoints along this stretch you'll see a large beige-coloured farmhouse in the valley below.
 This is Park Farm and your route will take you very close to it after you have descended from the North Downs Way.

-When the North Downs Way dips and swings left (marked 8 on the map) just before the fourth pillbox, leave the North Downs Way and swing hard right round the National Trust/North Downs sign, taking the track down the hill.
+When the North Downs Way dips and swings left (marked 8 on the map) just before the fourth pillbox, leave the Way and swing hard right around the National Trust/North Downs sign, taking the track down the hill.
 About 100 metres down the hill there is a seat on the right which is known as 'God's seat'.
-There are two explanations for this unusual name - the first one is that this is where God sat to admire the views of the North Downs and the second (understandable if you have climbed up to the hill) is 'thank God I've made it!'.
+There are two explanations for this unusual name: the first one is that this is where God sat to admire the views of the North Downs and the second (understandable if you have climbed up to the hill) is 'thank God I've made it!'.
 As you walk down the hill, which is fairly steep, you'll see Park Farm (mentioned previously), directly in front of you.
-Views from here are to the left, over Denbies Hillside, Box Hill and Colley Hill.
-To the right there are some old yew trees.
+Views from here are to the left, over Denbies Hillside, Box Hill and Colley Hill, while to the right are some old yew trees.

-The final section of the walk is along the valley bottom - to reach it, continue straight on when you reach the bottom of the path.
-Do not swing hard left here, but follow the track as it swings left and then right after which it comes to a gate.
-Go through the gate and walk along the track at the left hand side of the field, over the railway line, along the left hand side of the next field, then follow the track until you reach Park Farm (point 9 on the map).
+The final section of the walk is along the valley bottom.
+To reach it, continue straight on when you reach the bottom of the path.
+Do not swing hard left here but follow the track as it swings left and then right after which it comes to a gate.
+Go through the gate and walk along the track at the left-hand side of the field, over the railway line, along the left-hand side of the next field, then follow the track until you reach Park Farm (point 9 on the map).
 At Park Farm, go across the entrance road and turn right, taking the track just to the left of the first barn and the right of the second barn.
-After these you take the narrow path at the left hand side of the field.
-This path has an open field to the right and to the left, a wood with some wonderful tall and straight pine trees which would have made marvellous masts and spars in the days of sailing ships.
-After about 700 metres, the path takes a sharp right then left, following the edge of the field and shortly after the left turn you come to the road - go across and slightly to your left, where the track swings right past the National Trust Abinger Roughs sign.
+After these you take the narrow path at the left-hand side of the field.
+This path has an open field to the right and to the left, a wood with some wonderful tall pine trees which would have made marvellous masts and spars in the days of sailing ships.
+After about 700 metres, the path takes a sharp right then left, following the edge of the field and shortly after the left turn you come to the road – go across and slightly to your left, where the track swings past the National Trust Abinger Roughs sign.
 The track here is quite wide and goes through woodland on both sides until you reach Leasers Barn and the Wilberforce Memorial.
-At this point, turn left up the hill and back to Abinger Roughs car park and the end of your walk.
+At this point, turn left up the hill and back to the car park.